IRS Form 3911 Instructions

 - Zip code

-Below your address, include your complete phone number, beginning with the area code.
+Below your mailing address, include your complete phone number, beginning with the area code.
 This should be a number where the IRS can contact you during the workday.

 Line 4: Name as it appears on your tax return